-Embellished, vintage-inspired settings made their way back last year.
+Embellished, vintage inspired settings made their way back last year.
 The dainty romance of lace-like rings created in gold and platinum replaced the plain bands of years past.
-Engagement rings had the essence and look of being timeless heirlooms.
+Engagement rings with the essence and look of being timeless heirlooms are increasingly popular.

 2. Rose Gold